claceio/clace/README.md

 Clace can be used to:

+- Develop a form based UI for backend CLI scripts and REST APIs
 - Deploy containerized applications, Clace will build and manage the container lifecycle
 - Build Hypermedia based applications using Starlark (no containers required)
 - Hybrid approach, where the backend APIs are implemented in a container and a Hypermedia based UI is implemented in Clace